-Many sexual misconduct offenses also are crimes in the state or locality in which the incident occurred.
-For that reason, complainants of sexual misconduct often have legal options that they can pursue.
+Many sex discrimination offenses, especially those involving assault, stalking, or exploitation, also are crimes in the state or locality in which the incident occurred.
+For that reason, complainants often have legal options that they can pursue.
 However, these options are available solely at their discretion, and complainants may change their minds about pursuing them at any time.
 For example, complainants may seek a protective order from a court against the perpetrators; pursue a civil action against the perpetrator(s); and/or participate in a law enforcement investigation and criminal prosecution of the perpetrator(s).